Delta WASP 3MT Industrial 4.0 Large-Scale Concrete 3D Printer

 What upgrades and accessories are available for the Delta WASP 3MT?

-Delta Wasp 3MT 3D printer close-up, showing the extrusion mechanism with black rods and metal components against a grid background.
+Delta Wasp 3MT industrial 3D printer head with metal rods and wires inside a grid-walled enclosure.

 What maintenance is required for the Delta WASP 3MT?